Canes: should I leave the cane on?

 How long is that, then?

-How long it will take for your tree to go it alone safely depends much on the tree's size at purchase, growth rate, weather, crown weight etc. It's probably worth at least leaving it on for the first winter as that's when the elements will test it most.
+How long it will take for your tree to go it alone safely depends much on the tree's size at purchase, growth rate, weather, crown weight etc. It's worth at least leaving it on for the first winter as that's when the elements will test it most.
 Do exercise your own judgement based on the information here, but get in touch if you have any questions.